The history of Tchaikovsky’s

 a chronology of the editorial and critical correspondence

 Fitzenhagen entered music history mostly as the first publishing supervisor, editor and performer of the Variations.
 It is noteworthy that the cellist preferred to publicise Tchaikovsky’s works instead of his own compositions.
 His positive contribution has often been questioned by a number of authors including Viktor Kubatsky, Israel Yampolsky, Alexander Stogorsky, Boris Dobrokhotov, David Brown and Thomas Kohlhase.
-Negative statements about Fitzenhagen’s association with the Variations by these twentieth century authors (see the table of Figure 2) are in conflict with a number of primary sources and other documents that we examine in this article.
-For this reason, relying upon musical textology, methodically narrowing down the factual historical context, we can undertake a more realistic approach to the problem of the Tchaikovsky–Fitzenhagen collaboration.
-The facts are gathered from the following sources: autographs, handwritten original copies of the fortepiano and violoncello parts, the first piano and cello version published by Pyotr Jurgenson, letters of Tchaikovsky, Jurgenson and others, contemporary publications and images together with materials extracted from instrumental method books describing techniques and style of playing as practiced in the leading European musical centres.
+Negative statements about Fitzenhagen’s association with the Variations by those 20th-century authors (see the table of Figure 2) are in conflict with a number of primary sources and other documents that we examine in this article.
+In this way, relying upon musical textology, methodically narrowing down the factual historical context, we can undertake a more realistic approach to the problem of the Tchaikovsky–Fitzenhagen collaboration.
+The facts are gathered from the following sources: manuscripts, handwritten original copies of the fortepiano and violoncello parts, the first piano and cello version published by Pyotr Jurgenson, letters of Tchaikovsky, Jurgenson and others, contemporary publications and images together with materials extracted from instrumental method books describing techniques and style of playing as practiced in the leading European musical centres.

 Figure 3 Nineteenth-century P. Jurgenson’s Editions.